Vyral/christal-johnson/_posts/2022-12-06-fun-facts-about-a-great-agent.md

 {% include excerpt.html %}

-We believe it’s important to know your agent, so today we are excited to tell you about one of our amazing agents, Josh Davis.
+We believe it’s important to know your agent, so today we are excited to tell you about one of our amazing team members, Josh Davis.
 He is a senior buyer agent on our team and has been with us since 2019.&nbsp;

 Some fun facts about Josh are that he was born in Japan and owns a motorcycle.
 If he could tell his younger self one thing, it would be to have more fun; life isn’t as serious as you think.
 He doesn’t drink, but loves pizza, especially with sausage and pepperoni\!&nbsp;